genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 When you restart a process, the modules relating to the process will be rebuilt and re-deployed automatically.

-For wider-reaching changes, such as changing dependencies, a full redeployment of the application is required:
+For wider-reaching changes, such as changing dependencies, you must redeploy the application:

 1. Click on the **Deploy Genesis** button on the toolbar.